-35 Years Ago: Elvis Costello Releases ‘Armed Forces’
+36 Years Ago: Elvis Costello Shoots Up the Charts With ‘Armed Forces’

-After beating the sophomore jinx with his second album, 1978′s ‘This Year’s Model,’ Elvis Costello set out to prove he was here to stay — and on Jan.
-5, 1979, he took the next step with his third LP, ‘Armed Forces.’
+After beating the sophomore jinx with his second album, 1978′s ‘This Year’s Model,’ Elvis Costello set out to prove he was here to stay.
+On Jan.
+5, 1979, Costello did just that with his third LP, ‘Armed Forces.’

 In some ways, ‘Forces’ represented more of the same from Costello, who held onto his backing band the Attractions for the second consecutive album and reunited with producer Nick Lowe, who’d supervised the sessions for both of Costello’s previous LPs.
 But if this set of songs sprung from a period of relative consistency in terms of personnel, they also found Costello moving forward in musical terms, tempering the aggressive overtones of his early work with a fuller, more pop-friendly sound.